madhuripawle18/KBS-Project/README.md

 The data cleaning steps that we are going to follow are :
 * Make sure the datatypes are correct.
+* Drop the columns that have less than 60% of data.
-* Replace missing numerical values with Median of the column.
+* Drop rows that consist of missing values in any of the columns.
 * Handle outlier using top-coding approach.
-* Replace missing categorical data with the most frequent label.
 * Encode Categorical data using One Hot Encoding as Logistic Regression cannot handle categorical data.

 ## Tentative Plan